 You honestly wouldn’t think after Corfe and Durdle Door that things could get better, but Portloe was a tough competitor.
 It’s known for being a super picturesque Cornwall village.
 A tiny little block of homes in a corner by the sea.
 And we stayed right on the water.
 An amazing way to finish the day—some tasty beverages and a good dinner, overlooking the water.
 A fair warning, however—the roads getting to Portloe are not for the faint of heart.

-If I was going to add just one more day to our UK road trip itinerary, I would likely spend it in the Cornwall area.
-Maybe even just hiking around Portloe.
+If I was going to add just one more day to our UK road trip itinerary, I would likely spend it in the Cornwall area—touring villages, hiking, visiting the gardens.
+Maybe even just hanging around Portloe, but there really are so many things to do in Cornwall.
 There seemed to be a lot of exploring to be done, some nice overlooks, fresh air.
 All that good stuff.

 Stop #5: Portloe to Cardiff